WildH0g/clasp-env/README.md

 }
 ```

-To switch to the prod environment simply run `npm run clasp/prod` and the `scriptId` property will get updated.
+To switch to the prod environment, simply run `npm run clasp/prod` in the terminal and the `scriptId` property will be updated.

-It's also a good idea to combine `clasp-env` with the clasp `clasp push` command, this way as soon as you switch environments, clasp will start pushing your code to the project. the `-w` option in the end stands for "watch", meaning that clasp will be pushing your code every time you save a file.
+It’s also a good idea to combine `clasp-env` with the `clasp push` command.
+Accordingly, as soon as you switch environments, `clasp` will begin pushing your code to the project.
+The `-w` option at the end stands for “watch,” meaning that `clasp` will push your code every time you save a file:

 ```json
 {